Skip to main content

 MCP Servers

 The Model Context Protocol (MCP) allows Agents to access external tools and data sources.
 When creating a session, Clients MAY include connection details for MCP servers that the Agent should connect to.
-Each MCP server specification includes:
+MCP servers can be connected to using different transports.
+All Agents MUST support the stdio transport, while HTTP and SSE transports are optional capabilities that can be checked during initialization.
+While they are not required to by the spec, new Agents SHOULD support the HTTP transport to ensure compatibility with modern MCP servers.

 name